-As we will see in the following, one of the main effect which cannot be captured by \textsc{Class} (beyond non-linear RSD at low redshift) is the effect of MB on convergence-convergence spectra and density-convergence spectra since it involves the bispectrum $\langle\kappa \kappa \kappa\rangle$.
-To cross-check the validity of our results (which is obtained from an accurate but complicated ray-tracing procedure) we have computed from our Born maps, the absolute value of the inverse magnification $|\mu_{\rm Born}^{-1}|$.
-From this we have computed a (rough) overdensity map including MB and a (rough) convergence map including MB by weighting the comoving density and the Born convergence by $|\mu_{\rm Born}^{-1}|$.
+As we will see in the following, one of the main effects that cannot be captured by \textsc{Class} (beyond non-linear RSDs at low redshift) is the effect of MB on convergence-convergence spectra and density-convergence spectra since it involves the bi-spectrum $\langle\kappa \kappa \kappa\rangle$.
+To cross-check the validity of our results (which is obtained from an accurate but complicated ray-tracing procedure) we computed from our Born maps, the absolute value of the inverse magnification $|\mu_{\rm Born}^{-1}|$.
+From this we computed a (rough) overdensity map including MB and a (rough) convergence map including MB by weighting the comoving density and the Born convergence by $|\mu_{\rm Born}^{-1}|$.
 More precisely the approximate density and convergence maps are given by $\delta^{\rm weight}_{\rm MB}=|\mu_{\rm Born}^{-1}|(1+\delta_{\rm com})-1$ and $\kappa^{\rm weight}_{\rm MB}=|\mu_{\rm Born}^{-1}| \kappa_{\rm Born}$.
-We have then computed the "$|\mu_{rm Born}^{-1}|$ weight MB spectra" by cross-correlating these maps.
+We then computed the `$|\mu_{\rm Born}^{-1}|$ weight MB spectra' by cross-correlating these maps.
 They are not analytical predictions but rather an estimate of the MB effect directly from the Born maps allowing for further cross-check of our ray-tracing results.

-\emph{To conclude, we have computed the ten auto- and cross-spectra for two redshift shells both analytically and using the \textsc{RayGal} data.
-For each case we have computed a reference spectrum (comoving and/or Born), a lensed spectrum accounting for magnification bias correction (MB) and a relativistic spectrum accounting for both \REP{magnification bias} corrections and relativistic redshift perturbations (MB+RSD).
-Additionnaly, we have computed a rough estimate of MB effect from Born inverse magnification maps: this "$|\mu_{\rm Born}^{-1}|$ weight MB spectra" serves as a cross-validation of our MB results when analytical predictions are not available.}
+{To conclude, we computed the ten auto- and cross-spectra for two redshift shells both analytically and using the \textsc{RayGal} data.
+For each case we computed a reference spectrum (comoving and/or Born), a lensed spectrum accounting for MB correction and a relativistic spectrum accounting for both MB corrections and relativistic redshift perturbations (MB+RSDs).
+Additionally, we computed a rough estimate of MB effect from Born inverse magnification maps: this $|\mu_{\rm Born}^{-1}|$ weight MB spectrum serves as a cross-validation of our MB results when analytical predictions are not available.}

-\section{Results: analysis of density-lensing angular power spectra and cross-spectra (3$\times$2 points)}
+\section{Results: Analysis of density-lensing angular power spectra and cross-spectra (3$\times$2 points)}